JuliaLabs/julialabs.github.io/projects.md

 - Debug-information on demand
 - Exploring profile-guided optimization

-## CESMIX

-### Fast code, machine learning, or physics.
-Your choice.

-Graphics Processing Units (GPUs) are efficient computational devices for a variety of tasks, including gaming, AI, and large scale scientific computation.
-We are looking for an undergraduate student to help develop a performant molecular dynamics engine in Julia that works on the GPU.
-The student will have their choice to focus on software abstractions for the entire JuliaGPU ecosystem, machine learning and it's interface with physics, or methods to improve communication between atoms.
-This project will provide the student with key software development experience in Julia, GPU computing, supercomputing, etc.

-Contact: James Schloss (jars AT mit DOT edu)

 ### Accelerate learning by automatically reducing the size of the training dataset.

 Feasibility study on reducing the size of an a-HfO2 dataset using a parallel method based on HDBSCAN and ACE.
 A parallel Julia implementation of a state of the art method will be required as well as the proposal of an improved version aligned to [CESMIX](https://computing.mit.edu/cesmix/) objectives.